wykwit/epnel/README.md

 Expressions are evaluated either to numbers or booleans.
 Everything is an expression.

 ## inspiration
-[Polish Notation](https://pl.wikipedia.org/wiki/Notacja_polska) was the inspiration to write this language, therefore I name the language "epnel".
+[Polish Notation](https://pl.wikipedia.org/wiki/Notacja_polska) was the inspiration to write this language, therefore I named the language "epnel".
 ```
-E - Educational
+E - Esoteric
 P - Polish
 N - Notation
 E - Evaluation